legitimate-stupidity/agent-project-eternity/README.md

-# Project Aethelred (v-Eternity)
+# (Project Eternity)
 ## A Self-Accreting Universal Knowledge Base

-Aethelred is an autonomous multi-agent system designed to build and serve an ever-evolving knowledge base.
+Eternity is an autonomous multi-agent system designed to build and serve an ever-evolving knowledge base.
 It ingests data from specified sources, processes it for contradictions and novelty, indexes it, and serves it via a public query API.

 The system is the product of a 3-eon optimization process, evolving from a monolithic reactive LLM (T-0) to a proactive, self-healing multi-agent architecture (T-3eons).
 This is a fully autonomous knowledge foundry.